LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-11-14-thoughts-on-error-handling-in-rust.md

 }
 ```

-That way it would be super easy to explicitly list all kinds of errors that can occur while not being forced to write a lot of boilerplate code or use an error handling crate.
+That way it would be super easy to explicitly list all kinds of errors that can occur.
+Of course, this does not mean that this should be used everywhere, just like tuples (anonymous product types) should not be used everywhere.
+But this smooths out the difficulty curve: programmers don't have to jump from a simple `io::Error` to "custom enum" or "error handling crate" immediately.

 Anonymous sum types still require a lot of design work and are no-where near to being implemented.
 But I still think we should not forget their potential  when talking about error handling.